Skip to content

 • ExportProgress event — Fires repeatedly during data export.
 The event's ExportProgressEventArgs.ProgressPercentage parameter indicates the progress as a percentage (0 to 100).
 You can use this event to display export progress to users in a customized way.

-• AllowFixedColumnHeaderPanel property (default is true) — Gets or sets whether the column header panel remains fixed at the top in the exported document.
+• AllowFixedColumnHeaderPanel property (default is true) — Specifies whether the column header panel remains fixed at the top in the exported document.

-• ApplyFormattingToEntireColumn — Gets or sets whether cell formatting is applied to entire columns or individual cells in the output document.
+• ApplyFormattingToEntireColumn — Specifies whether cell formatting is applied to entire columns or individual cells in the output document.

-• AllowGrouping property (default is true) — Gets or sets whether group rows and the group hierarchy are exported.
+• AllowGrouping property (default is true) — Specifies whether group rows and the group hierarchy are exported.
 If AllowGrouping is false, data rows are only exported.

-• DocumentCulture — Gets or sets a custom CultureInfo object that determines formatting rules for numeric and date-time values in the output document.
+• DocumentCulture — A custom CultureInfo object that determines formatting rules for numeric and date-time values in the output document.

 If the DocumentCulture property is not specified, the export engine uses the application's current culture.

-• ShowBands property (default is null) — Gets or sets whether the control's bands are included in the export.
+• ShowBands property (default is null) — Specifies whether the control's bands are included in the export.

 If ShowBands is null, the setting is specified by the control's DataGridControl.ShowBands property.

-• ShowColumnHeaders property (default is null) — Gets or sets whether the column header panel is included in the export.
+• ShowColumnHeaders property (default is null) — Specifies whether the column header panel is included in the export.

 If ShowColumnHeaders is null, the setting is specified by the control's DataGridControl.ShowColumnHeaders property.

-• ShowHorizontalLines — Gets or sets whether horizontal lines between cells are visible in the output document.
+• ShowHorizontalLines — Specifies whether horizontal lines between cells are visible in the output document.

-• ShowVerticalLines — Gets or sets whether vertical lines between cells are visible in the output document.
+• ShowVerticalLines — Specifies whether vertical lines between cells are visible in the output document.

-• TextExportMode property — Gets or sets default export mode of cell values.
+• TextExportMode property — The default export mode of cell values.

 Available options include: